Trilateration using Unlabeled Path or Loop Lengths: Measurement Varieties

 \section{Measurement Varieties}

 In this section, we will study the basic properties of two related families of varieties, the squared and unsquared measurement varieties.
 The structure of these varieties will be critical to understanding the problem of reconstruction from unlabeled measurements.
-The squared variety is very well studied in the literature, but the unsquared variety is much less so.
+The squared variety is very well studied in the literature, where it is often called the Cayley-Menger variety, but the unsquared variety is much less so.
 Since we are interested in integer sums of unsquared edge lengths, we will need to understand the structure of this unsquared variety.
 Although we are ultimately interested in measuring real lengths in Euclidean space, we will pass to the complex setting where we can utilize some tools from algebraic geometry.

 \begin{definition} Let us index the coordinates of $\CC^N$ as $ij$, with $i < j$ and both between $1$ and $n$.
-We also fix an ordering on the $ij$ pairs to index the coordinates of $\CC^N$ as $i$ with $i$ between $1$ and $N$.\footnote{This ordering choice does not matter as long as we are consistent.
-It is there to lets us switch between coordinates indexed by edges of $K_n$ and indexed using flat vector notation.
+We also fix an ordering on the $ij$ pairs to index the coordinates of $\CC^N$ using a single coordinate index with values between $1$ and $N$.\footnote{This ordering choice does not matter as long as we are consistent.
+It is there to let us switch between coordinates indexed by edges of $K_n$ and indexed using flat vector notation.
 For $n=4$, $N=6$ we will use the order: $12,13,23,14,24,34$.} \end{definition}

 Let us begin with a \defn{complex configuration} $\p$ of $n$ points in $\CC^d$ with $d \geq 1$.
-We will always assume $n \geq d+2$.
 There are $\edgecard$ vertex pairs (edges), along which we can measure the complex \emph{squared} length as \ba m_{ij}(\p) := \sum_{k=1}^{d}(\p^k_i-\p^k_j)^2 \ea where $k$ indexes over the $d$ dimension-coordinates.
-Here, we measure complex squared length using the complex square operation with no conjugation.
+Here, we measure complex squared length using the complex squaring operation with no conjugation.
 We consider the vector $[m_{ij}(\p)]$ over all of the vertex pairs, with $i<j$, as a single point in $\CC^{\edgecard}$, which we denote as $m(\p)$.